PeterBTuchler/de200_final_project/README.txt

 merged_2015.txt is the reformatted and merged weather data from all of the ****_2015.txt files.

-game_logs_excel.xlsx is a file that contains all of the baseball dataset, but no weather information.

 baseball_weather_dataset.csv is a csv file that contains all of the baseball data and the weather data combined.
 It is 140 MB and we used it to create our graphs for analysis.